Jaime Navarro: Minor leagues

-He was later called up to the big leagues in a role as a starter/reliever, and he did not fare well in his return to the big leagues.
+Navarro was later called up to the big leagues in a role as a starter/reliever, and he did not fare well in his return to the big leagues.
 This was the last time he played in the major leagues, as Navarro was later designated for assignment to clear up space on the Indians' 40-man roster.
 He played with the Bisons for the remainder of the 2000 season before being granted free agency by the Indians on October 2.
 He was signed by the Toronto Blue Jays on December 13, and subsequently released on March 11, 2001.

 Nearly a year later, on January 31, 2002, the St. Louis Cardinals agreed to terms on a minor league contract with Navarro and assigned him to the Triple-A Memphis Redbirds of the Pacific Coast League.
 More than a year later, Navarro signed with the Cincinnati Reds to play for the Triple-A Louisville Bats of the International League.
 Navarro looked much better after only giving up three earned runs in ten innings of work in two starts for Louisville.
 However, he was released by the Reds on June 6, 2003.
 Later, he played with the unaffiliated Newark Bears of the Atlantic League as a starting pitcher.
-After his stint with the Bears, Navarro did not play professional baseball in the U.S again.
+After his stint with the Bears, Navarro did not play professional baseball in the U.S. again.